biicode/docs/faqs/faqs-rpi.rst

 	$ sudo dpkg -i bii-ubuntu[ARCH]_[VERSION].deb

-For example, you want to install the new release biicode package *bii-ubuntu64_0_7_2.deb* in your Ubuntu 12.10 64 bits version, then you have to enter:
+For example, you want to install the new release biicode package, for example, *0.7.2* in your Ubuntu 12.10 64 bits version, then you have to enter:

 .. code-block:: bash